Tokyo Olympics chief commits to Games as infections surge; fresh calls to postpone or cancel | Health

 Tokyo's Olympics chief said on Friday that Japan was committed to holding a safe Games this summer, as a surge in COVID-19 cases prompted an expansion of contagion controls and with fresh calls for the Games to again be postponed or cancelled.

-The government is set to expand quasi-emergency measures to 10 regions as the fourth wave of infections spread, casting more doubt on whether the Olympics can be held in Tokyo in fewer than 100 days.
+The government expanded quasi-emergency measures to 10 regions as a fourth wave of infections spread, casting more doubt on whether the Olympics can be held in Tokyo in fewer than 100 days.
 "We're not thinking of cancelling the Olympics," Tokyo 2020 President Seiko Hashimoto said, speaking on behalf of the organising committee.

 "We will continue to do what we can to implement a thorough safety regimen that will make people feel complete safety."
-Economy Minister Yasutoshi Nishimura earlier told reporters the government was considering adding Aichi, Kanagawa, Saitama, and Chiba to six other prefectures already under contagion controls, including the cities of Tokyo and Osaka.
+The government added Aichi, Kanagawa, Saitama, and Chiba to six other prefectures already under contagion controls, including the cities of Tokyo and Osaka.

-A final decision is expected on Friday afternoon.
-Japan's top health experts have acknowledged that the COVID-19 pandemic has entered a fourth wave.
+A scaled-back torch relay is already underway.
+Overseas fans have been barred from the Games and officials say that domestic fans may be kept out too.
+Underscoring the difficulties of planning during the pandemic, Tokyo Olympic organisers postponed another test event, the BMX freestyle cycling scheduled for April 24-25, because of the impact on scheduling from the COVID-19 situation.

-Olympic and government officials have said the further postponement of the Games is out of the question.
-But a groundswell of health experts has said it's too risky to hold the Games this summer.
-Compounding the problem is Japan's relatively slow inoculation push, which began in February using imported vaccines.
+Olympic and government officials have said further postponement of the Games is out of the question.
+But a groundswell of health experts have said it's too risky to hold the Games this summer.
+Compounding the problem is Japan's relatively slow inoculation push, which began February using imported vaccines.

 "Holding Tokyo 2020 for domestic political and economic purposes--ignoring scientific and moral imperatives--is contradictory to Japan's commitment to global health and human security."
 A survey of more than 1,000 Japanese doctors last month showed that 75% believed it was better to postpone the Games, according to physician referral company Ishinotomo.